Menu

 Registration

-OSHA, is pleased to offer this 1-hour/0.1 CEU Ethics Presentation with Katie Meyer, ASHA's Senior Director of Ethics.
-This presentation is offered free to OSHA members with the option of $5 CEU processing fee.
-Non-members may attend for a $25 registration fee, plus optional $5 CEU procession fee.
+OSHA, is pleased to offer this 1-hour Ethics Presentation with Katie Meyer, ASHA's Senior Director of Ethics.
+This presentation is offered free to OSHA members, non-members may attend for a $25 registration fee.
+This course is offered for 0.10 ASHA CEUs (1 hour)

 Common Ethical Issues for SLPs and Audiologists working in Health Care Settings